Call for Wild Turkey, Pheasant and Waterfowl Stamp design competitions

 The winners for the 2019 contests were Robert Metropulos for waterfowl and Brian Kuether for both wild turkey and pheasant.

-For rules, entry information, and reproduction rights agreements, visit the DNR website here.
+For rules, entry information, and reproduction rights agreements, visit the DNR website.
 All stamp contest applicants should review contest rules carefully to ensure the eligibility of their entries.
 Artwork must meet technical requirements in order to be properly processed and prepared for judging.

 (0) comments